dynamsoft-docs/capture-vision-docs/parameters/reference/label-recognizer-task-settings/dictionary-path.md

 # DictionaryPath

-Sets the path of the dictionary file.
+Parameter `DictionaryPath` sets the path of the dictionary file.

 ## Example